Call Now 24/7 Free Consultation

 42 U.S.C. § 1983 — Federal Civil Rights Claims

-Section 1983 is the most powerful tool available to wrongful conviction victims.
-It allows exonerees to sue the individual police officers, detectives, and in certain circumstances prosecutors who caused their wrongful imprisonment.
+Section 1983 is the most powerful tool available to wrongful conviction victims when constitutional misconduct caused the conviction and a viable defendant is not protected by immunity.
+It allows exonerees to sue individual officers, detectives, municipalities, and other appropriate defendants whose conduct caused the wrongful imprisonment.
 Common constitutional violations in these cases include Brady v.
-Maryland violations — failure to disclose exculpatory evidence to the defense — fabrication of evidence in violation of the Fourteenth Amendment, coercion of confessions in violation of the Fifth Amendment, and suggestive identification procedures that violate due process.
-These claims are filed in federal court and can result in substantial compensatory and punitive damages.
+Maryland violations — failure to disclose exculpatory evidence to the defense — fabrication of evidence in violation of the Fourteenth Amendment, coerced confessions, and suggestive identification procedures that violate due process.
+These claims are filed in federal court and can result in substantial compensatory damages.

 Prosecutorial Immunity: What It Covers and What It Doesn't